 Various projects continued around the village.
 The target areas were those containing weeds, brambles and overgrown trees and/or those that attracted litter.
 The areas were cut back, cleared and planted up with shrubs etc that had been donated by the people of the village.
-Now word has been passed around, over the years, we had 193 donations of shrubs from people, and rarely would they be a single plant or shrub.
+Now word has been passed around, over the years, we have annually around 150 donations of shrubs from people, and rarely would they be a single plant or shrub.

 The Spring months provide one of the most visible displays of the efforts of the BV’s.

 Since inception, every autumn we have planted daffodil and narcissus bulbs around our local area.
 Up until the present, there are an estimated 420,000 bulbs covering about 5 miles of our roadsides.